• Insights

 Industry transformation with breakthrough innovation

-18 May 2018 Posted by Dany Robberecht Industry & chemistry, Perspectives, Strategic innovation
+18 May 2018 Posted by Dany Robberecht Perspectives, Industry & chemistry, Strategic innovation

 Industry transformation is often considered a real threat in industries, regularly citing stories of market incumbents totally wiped out of an industry by a newcomer in no time.
 To have a complete picture it is interesting to weigh the acting upon the threat against doing nothing.